 - Accreditation Training

 - Informational Webinars (live and on-demand formats)

-- Ensure appropriate placement of patients based on clinical presentation and initial response to treatment for better risk stratification
+- Ensure appropriate risk stratification for placement of patients based on clinical presentation, diagnostics, and treatments

 - Align each process to latest ACC/AHA protocols

 - Decrease time and cost by developing an appropriate non-invasive ischemia testing strategy